-At this point you should have a shortlist of potential niches which you’re both knowledgable in and want to write about.
+At this point, you should have a shortlist of potential niches which you’re both knowledgeable in and want to write about.
 You should also know what kind of problems people are experiencing in those niches through the questions they ask and know what kind of services other writer’s offer.

 All of this will give you a good indication of whether there is a market for your potential freelance writing niches.